Ghalib: Pensions and Patronage

 Ghalib has been described as having been concerned about receiving pensions more so than building an estate or engaging in commerce.
-Ghalib was paid a monthly salary of 62 rupees and 8 annas from his uncle's government pension until 1827.
+Ghalib was paid a monthly salary of 52 rupees and 8 annas from his uncle's government pension until 1827.
 He travelled to Calcutta and presented a petition to the Governor-General to keep receiving money from this pension.

 One of Ghalib's ambitions in life was to become the highest-ranking Ustaad for the royal Mughal Court.
 This position not only would prove his artistic mastership but also provide a salary of 400 rupees a month.
 Before becoming the official poet laureate of the court, Ghalib was paid a salary of 50 rupees a month to write histories on the history of the House of Taimur.

 Letters

 Mirza Ghalib was a gifted letter writer.
 Not only Urdu poetry but prose is indebted to Mirza Ghalib.
 His letters gave foundation to easy and popular Urdu.
 Before Ghalib, letter writing in Urdu was highly ornamental.
 He made his letters "talk" by using words and sentences as if he were conversing with the reader.
 According to Ghalib:

 His letters were very informal; sometimes he would just write the name of the person and start the letter.
 He was very humorous and wrote very interesting letters.
-In one letter he wrote, "Main koshish karta hoon ke koi aisi baat likhoon jo padhe khush ho jaaye'" (I want to write lines such that whoever reads them would enjoy them).
+In a letter he wrote, "Main koshish karta hoon ke koi aisi baat likhoon jo padhe khush ho jaaye'" (I want to write lines such that whoever reads them would enjoy them).
 Some scholars say that Ghalib would have the same place in Urdu literature based on his letters only.
 They have been translated into English by Ralph Russell in The Oxford Ghalib.

 Ghalib was a chronicler of a turbulent period.
 One by one, Ghalib saw the bazaars – Khas Bazaar, Urdu Bazaar, Kharam-ka Bazaar, disappear, and whole mohallas (localities) and katras (lanes) vanish.
 The havelis (mansions) of his friends were razed to the ground.
 Ghalib wrote that Delhi had become a desert.
 Water was scarce.
 Delhi was "a military camp".
 It was the end of the feudal elite to which Ghalib had belonged.
 He wrote: